knerini/libasm/README.md

 ## NASM
 It's an assembler for the x86 CPU Architecture : [NASM](https://www.nasm.us/).
-`nasm -f elf64 <filename>` to compile with the x86_64 format on Linux `nasm -f elf64 -g -F dwarf <filename>` to compile with the x86_64 format on Linux with debugging information and specifying the debugging format
+`nasm -f elf64 <filename>` to compile with the x86_64 format on Linux.
+`nasm -f elf64 -g -F dwarf <filename>` to compile with the x86_64 format on Linux with debugging information and specifying the debugging format.

 ## GDB
-Without a debugger it's not possible to identify bugs and resolve them : [GDB](https://sourceware.org/gdb/documentation/) **Commands used**
+Without a debugger it's not possible to identify bugs and resolve them : [GDB](https://sourceware.org/gdb/documentation/).
+**Commands used**

 | Command | Purpose |